WuYuntaoTheGreat/jcs-middleware/README.md

      jadeDst        Destination directory where the .js files are stored. jadeStatics    Hash map used to generate jade pages.

+If any of the **xxxSrc** options is ommit, that feature will be turned off.

 ## File Path